-We have audited the accompanying consolidated statements of financial position of GasLog Ltd. and subsidiaries (the "Group") as of December 31, 2015 and 2016, and the related consolidated statements of profit or loss, comprehensive income or loss, changes in equity, and cash flows for each of the three years in the period ended December 31, 2016.
-These financial statements are the responsibility of the Group's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated statements of financial position of GasLog Ltd. and subsidiaries (the "Company") as of December 31, 2017 and 2016, the related consolidated statements of profit or loss, comprehensive income or loss, changes in equity, and cash flows for each of the three years in the period ended December 31, 2017, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of its operations and its cash flows for each of the three years in the period ended December 31, 2017, in conformity with International Financial Reporting Standards as issued by the International Accounting Standards Board.